jameshughes89/cs101/site/topics/testing/testing.rst

 * Let's say we want to test the absolute value function ``abs``

     * This function is provided to you by Python, so there is no actual need to test it here
-    * It is just being used for demonstration purposes

-* If we are to consider how we could test the ``abs`` function, I would want to make sure that the function output (returns) matches what it should be based on the input (parameters)
+* If we are to consider how we could test the ``abs`` function, we want to check that the function output (returns) matches what it should be based on the input (parameters)
 * There is not too much to check with ``abs``

     * Check that the absolute value of a positive number is itself
     * Check that the absolute value of a negative number is the positive version of itself
     * Check that the absolute value of zero is zero

-* Checking zero is perhaps not necessary, but it is somewhat of a peculiar case since zero doesn't have a sign
+* Checking zero is perhaps not necessary, but it is somewhat of a peculiar case since zero doesn't have a sign, so it is good to test it

-* To do these tests, we could just call the function and check the output ourselves
-* But we want to automate this process a little
-* Instead, we will make use of assertions

 .. code-block:: python
     :linenos: